akash-pal/Automating-cordova-platform-adding-and-plugin-adding/README.md

 # Automating-cordova-platform-adding-and-plugin-adding
-Automating the process of adding a Cordova platform and plugins
+Automating the process of adding a Cordova platform and plugins for both cordova and ionic based projects.

 <b><u>Standard process of creating a cordova project and adding plugins:</u></b>

 1. cordova create SampleApp com.example.sampleapp SampleApp
 2. cd SampleApp
 3. cordova platfrom add android